quixio/quix-streams/docs/advanced/branching.md

 530  # sdf_0: (10 + 20 + 500)
 ```

-or, graphically:
+Interpreted another way, the "last" operation added to each branch occurred in this order.

+Here is a visual representation (processed top to bottom):

 ```
 SDF
 └── 0 (input)
-    └── (+ 10 + 20)
+    └── (+ 10 + 20)D
         ├── (+ 70 + 1) = 101
         ├── (+ 102   ) = 132
         └── (+ 500   ) = 530
 ```

-# Execution Ordering

-Because of the way branches are tracked and interact, ordering can be tricky.

-We make a best effort to execute the SDF **in the order the operations were added**,
-or essentially from "top to bottom".

-That said, if you have behavior that relies on a specific execution ordering,
-it is recommended to test it and ensure its occurring in the order you expect, as
-there may be uncaught edge cases.

-## Ordering example

-Referring to the [branching example](#simple-example), the branch
-results are produced in the following order:

-1. `sdf_1`
-2. `sdf_2`
-3. `sdf_0`

-Interpreted another way, the "last" operation added to each branch occurred in this order.

 ## Ordering with `expand=True`